realpython/python-guide/docs/dev/env.rst

-`NINJA-IDE <http://www.ninja-ide.org/>`_ (from the recursive acronym: "Ninja-IDE Is Not Just Another IDE") is a cross-platform IDE, specially designed to build Python applications, and runs on Linux/X11, Mac OS X and Windows desktop operating systems.
+`NINJA-IDE <http://www.ninja-ide.org/>`_ (from the recursive acronym: "Ninja-IDE Is Not Just Another IDE") is a cross-platform IDE, specially designed to build Python applications, and runs on Linux/X11, macOS and Windows desktop operating systems.
 Installers for these platforms can be downloaded from the website.